White Chocolate Lemon Mousse with Blackberry Lavender Syrup – a white chocolate lemon mousse with blackberry syrup make-ahead dessert.

 I made this Lemon Mousse with Blackberry Lavender Syrup in the spring for an event at my children’s school (looking at this website just makes me sad, we will miss this school so much).
 I made 200 mini-parfait versions of this dessert.
 They looked really cute in shot glasses with mini spoons tucked into them.
 If I can make 200 of these easily, I promise that you can make a normal amount even easier.
 This lemon mousse relies on whipped cream and white chocolate, instead of a traditional mousse that relies on eggs.
 I know that you can use pasteurized eggs, but I was not comfortable serving raw eggs to a group of this size.
 Not traditional, but delicious.

-3.5 ounces high quality white chocolate (I used Callebaut)
+- 3.5 ounces of high-quality white chocolate (I used Callebaut)

 Blackberry Lavender Syrup

 - 1 cup sugar